(WIP) Programs And Reading Memory

 - 0x89A297A2

-Now, I've got that memory address I can just keep changing it to whatever value I want and have as many little dirt blocks that I want (I'm unstoppable now).
+Now I've got that memory address I can just keep changing its value to whatever I want and have as many little dirt blocks as I desire.
 However, something to bear in mind is that when I close the game or turn my computer off this memory address is probably going to be pointing to something completely different depending on how the variable for this was declared.

 Static vs Dynamic